+Automatic Fail-Safe

-Automatic Fail-Safe The TQi transmitter and receiver are equipped with an automatic fail-safe system that does not require user programming.
+The TQi transmitter and receiver are equipped with an automatic fail-safe system that does not require user programming.
 In the event of signal loss or interference, the throttle will return to neutral and the steering will hold its last commanded position.
-If the fail-safe system activates while you are operating your model, determine the reason for signal loss and resolve the problem before operating your model again.
+If Fail-Safe activates while you are operating your model, determine the reason for signal loss and resolve the problem before operating your model again.